-As you can see from the banner at the head of the page here, we’re trying something pretty different and ambitious for fundraising.
+This year we’re trying something pretty different and ambitious for fundraising.
 Loads of people have been generous so far, and our team are hard at work organising what should be a fab evening.
 Can you help sponsor the night, or buy tickets and come along, or do you know people who might be keen?
 Watch our Facebook page for more info leading up to the event.

 Paul Trani seminar 29th July